efemberg11/GeoModel_rmakhman/README.md

 Before installing Geant4, check at the Geant4 website the pre-requisites needed: http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/gettingstarted.html Note in particular that to enable the use of geometry reading/writing from GDML XML files, the Xerces-C++ headers and library >=3 must be installed.
-Clone the repository at this [address](https://gitlab.cern.ch/geant4/geant4.git), then:
+Clone the repository at [Geant4 repo](https://gitlab.cern.ch/geant4/geant4.git), then:

 ```bash
 git clone https://gitlab.cern.ch/geant4/geant4.git